 In 1955 she graduated from the State Institute of Cinematography.
-The actress made her debut in the film, Freeman by Grigory Roshal.
+The actress made her debut in the film Freeman by Grigory Roshal.

 Bulgakova began to sing with Leonid Utesov’s orchestra and even won a prize at the World Youth Festival in Moscow in 1957.
 The actress was the first in the Soviet Union, who performed Edith Piaf’s songs.

-Maya was one of the best supporting and character actresses of the 1960s.
+By the way, Maya was one of the best supporting and character actresses of the 1960s.
 She specialized in war dramas, playing ordinary Russian women who showed courage and resourcefulness in overcoming adversity.

 Maya was killed in a car accident on October 11, 1994 in Moscow.
 Shortly before the accident, her husband died.
 A year later her second husband Alexey Gabrilovich died.